Free consultation

 What Happens When Something Gets Missed

-When a contract term is vague, missing, or unfavorable, the consequences don't usually show up on signing day.
-They surface later, often at the worst possible time: when a lender requirement changes, an inspection reveals a major issue, or a deadline passes without anyone noticing.
+A vague, missing, or unfavorable term rarely causes trouble on signing day.
+It surfaces later, often at the worst possible time: when a lender requirement changes, an inspection reveals a major issue, or a deadline passes without anyone noticing.

 When to Get Your Attorney Involved